MUSC: Music (Undergraduate)

 Students have the opportunity to develop individualized studies with their mentor in Music (MUSC).
 Please contact your mentor/advisor for more details.

-This study is a practical investigation of the song writer's craft.
-Work by master song writers will be analyzed and used as models for student work.
-The student will develop lyrics and/or music for songs in one or more genres.
+This advanced level course is an investigation of the songwriter’s craft.
+Works by master songwriters will be analyzed and used as models for student work.
+The student will write lyrics and/or compose music for songs in one or more genres.
+Students will be engaged in the creative process directly while also acquiring a broader understanding of the theory, history, and aesthetic principles of songwriting.
+Note: Students can take either the introductory or advanced version of this course, but not both.

 MUSC 3010 American Music, American Life (4 Credits)

 From disco to country, hip-hop to jazz, classical to gospel, Americans have adopted, adapted, appropriated, developed, and invented many musical traditions, genres, and institutions.
 In this course, students will sample some of the vast diversity of American music.
 Each student will also explore in some depth a particular area of American music of their own interest (such as an artist, genre, performance, practice, or issue).
+Students taking this course should have advanced level reading, writing and research skills.
 This course was previously ART-223414 American Popular Music in the Twentieth Century.
-Prerequisites: advanced level reading, writing and research skills

 MUSC 3015 American Roots Music (4 Credits)